 The charity that owns Braemar Hospital, one of the largest private hospitals in New Zealand, has provided free surgical procedures for South Waikato people at a local community hauora (health) day.

 The Trust helped get the 9 March South Waikato Community Hauora Day off the ground.
-The free community event, co-ordinated by the South Waikato Pacific Islands Community Services Trust, and involving a range of health providers, offered out-patient clinics, free screening, tests, and vaccinations.
-Braemar Charitable Trust joined several other providers to support the day which was held at Tokoroa Hospital and was attended by between 500 and 600 South Waikato locals.
+The free community event, co-ordinated by the South Waikato Pacific Islands Community Services Trust, involved a range of health providers, and offered out-patient clinics, free screening, tests, and vaccinations.

 “Our Trust was keen to be involved was because we know it can be difficult for people to travel to Waikato Hospital, or they may face a considerable wait time through the public system.
 By bringing our Community Surgery Programme right out into the community we can help people get back into their normal lives and contribute to family, work and society again.”

 Mr Ly, who is also a specialist laparoscopic colorectal and general surgeon at Waikato Hospital, says many health workers are seeking to make a difference to the lives of those in the Waikato community.
-“One way we’re doing that at Braemar Hospital and Braemar Charitable Trust is to give back to the community through providing free surgeries for those with unmet surgical need.
+“One way we’re doing that at Braemar Hospital and Braemar Charitable Trust is to give back to the community by providing free surgeries for those with unmet surgical need.
 It was great to see people in the South Waikato taking advantage of what was an excellent day for their community.”

 Braemar Charitable Trust Manager Paula Baker says the organisation has a wide range of activities it funds and runs, all with the ultimate aim of helping boost health outcomes in the Waikato region.
 The Trust provides free surgeries, scholarships, health training and pays for medical research in the region among other things.